Story 📖

 1. Integrity is the most important value and must never be sacrificed for other values.
 In reflecting on why I did what I did, I realized that I valued growth and impact so much that I decided to sacrifice my integrity in place of these two values.
 However, I realized that integrity is a non-negotiable value because it is the most important value to preserve.
 I now think of integrity as the roots of a tree.
 It doesn’t matter how big or strong a tree is, if it doesn’t have strong roots, the tree will end up falling sooner or later when the wind blows strong enough.
 Similarly, it doesn’t matter how smart or accomplished you are, if you don’t have a strong foundation of integrity, people will lose trust in you and refuse to do business with you.

 2. The only failure is a failure to learn.
 In life, we are going to fuck up and do stupid shit.
 We’re going to get knocked down on our ass repeatedly.
 However, failure is not defined by getting knocked down.
 In my mind, failure happens when you fail to take the opportunity to reflect and learn from your mistakes and the things that went wrong.
-When we get a 50 on a test, it’s common to be so frustrated by the results that the last thing we want to do is look at what we did wrong.
-However, the biggest the mistake, the greater the opportunity for growth will be.
+When you get a 50 on a test, it’s common to be so frustrated by the results that the last thing you want to do is look at what you did wrong.
+However, mistakes and failures become gifts once you realize that they are learning opportunities in disguise.

 3. Most barriers in life are psychological, not technical.
 I could have easily spent a lot of time feeling sorry for myself and even fallen into depression but I realized that even though I had lost control of the path I wanted to go on, I had all the power in the world to turn this new path I was now on into a golden path.
 With the right mindset, anything is possible.
-In fact, impossible is an opinion.
+With the right mindset, impossible is an opinion.
+Limitations are perceptions.

 Picture of the book A New Earth by Eckhart Tolle